Climate Change

 Canada has relied on its forests as a natural carbon sink—in 2019, Prime Minister Justin Trudeau tweeted a promise to plant 2 billion trees by 2030 to help the country reach its climate goals.
 But last year, an audit of the program found that it was unlikely to even get one-tenth of those trees planted within the 10-year timeframe.
 Within the first two years, it had only achieved 0.4% of its goal.

-Natural gas companies like LNG Canada have pointed to offset projects like creating wetlands and biodiversity projects as being able to reduce its carbon footprint, a tactic that Weaver calls misleading.
+Natural gas companies like LNG Canada have pointed to offset projects like creating wetlands and biodiversity initiatives as being able to reduce its carbon footprint, a tactic that Weaver calls misleading.

 As the climate shifts, Canada’s wildfire seasons have also intensified—last year’s fires were the worst on record for the country, making Canada a top carbon emitter and decimating forests across the country.
 Not only do these fires create more atmospheric carbon, but they also destroy these natural carbon sinks the government has based its policies on.